In Syria, the Assads leave a bitter legacy after a half-century of repressive rule

 Despite missteps, Assad's rule appeared secure until the 2011 Arab Spring that set off uprisings in multiple Mideast nations.

-Assad even received indirect help from the United States.
-When the Islamic State rose up to claim large parts of eastern Syria and northern Iraq, the U.S. feared the extremist group would entrench itself in the region.
+Assad even received indirect help from the U.S. When the Islamic State rose up to claim large parts of eastern Syria and northern Iraq, the U.S. feared the extremist group would entrench itself in the region.

 U.S. forces battled for several years to dismantle the Islamic State in Iraq and Syria, thereby removing one of the threats to Assad's rule, even if that was not the U.S. aim.